& Mental Health Practitioners

 BRIAN WELLING, BA, MA

-Brian has been significantly influenced by the depth psychology theories of Carl Jung and Alfred Adler, and has a special interest in spiritual growth and personal development.
+Brian has been significantly influenced by the depth psychology theories of Carl Jung and Alfred Adler, and has a special interest in spiritual growth and personal development, including the use of entheogens.
 Part of his own spiritual development involved working intensively with shamans in Peru.

 Brian is the driving force behind the Welling Centre.
 He views the human psyche as striving for balance, wholeness and growth.
 In his own pursuit of this, Brian enjoys spending time with his family, loves animals, music, movies, and is passionate about mythology, shamanism, and mysticism.